Losing the most beautiful part of our life, our father!

 and mamma in the winters.
 He was the perfect family man.
 He gave us the best he

 had.
-The same man was ill, old and had no strength in his body during the last
+The same man was ill, old, and had no strength in his body during the last

 few months of his life.
 I could so feel the powerless, strength-less hands of

 his when he used to hold me while getting down the stairs of the Masjid.
-Damn,
+Damn, I am in the office typing all this and crying.
+I shouldn’t be.

 I didn’t want to write this

-because I knew I would cry but my friend Rohan asked me to.
+because I knew I would cry, but my friend Rohan asked me to.
 Naahar, this one is

 just because of you.
 Thank you so much.
 I wouldn’t have had the courage had you